-This quick and easy kosher Chicken Marsala recipe is a great way to answer the age old question, "what's for dinner?"
-Whether it is a Shabbat dinner or just a way to bring the family together between Monday night and Tuesday morning, this recipe is kosher, quick, easy, and tasty!
+This kosher recipe for Quick and Easy Chicken Marsala is absolutely delicious and a great way to answer the age old question, "what's for dinner?"
+Whether it is a Shabbat dinner or just a way to bring the family together between Monday night and Tuesday morning, this recipe is kosher, non-dairy, quick, easy, and super tasty!
 To learn how to make the best kosher Chicken Marsala recipe, read on.

 Chicken Marsala Is Easy To Make

-Kosher chicken marsala gets its name from the marsala wine which is used in the sauce.
-The nice thing about that is that there are some very good kosher marsala wines available and they are relatively inexpensive.
-The base of the sauce is established by deglazing the pan after sauteeing the mushrooms and onions.
+Kosher Chicken Marsala gets its name from the Marsala wine which is used in the sauce.
+You can use dry Marsala wine or sweet Marsala wine for this kosher recipe.
+The nice thing about that is that there are some very good kosher Marsala wines available and they are relatively inexpensive.
+The base of the sauce is established by deglazing the pan after sautéing the mushrooms and onions.
 Deglazing is just a fancy way of saying "pour wine into a pan full of dried on flavors in order to extract them."
 The wine along with the dried bits of onion and mushroom cooks together to form the signature kosher chicken marsala sauce.

 - Season the raw chicken pieces well with salt and pepper and dredge with flour.
 To "dredge" means to "lightly coat" so be sure to tap off any excess flour.
 The light coating of flour helps create a slight crispness to the outside while helping to lock in the moisture on the inside.

-- Cook in batches as to not overcrowd the pan.
+- Cook Chicken & Mushroom Marsala in batches as to not overcrowd the pan.
 Due to the chicken being sliced extremely thinly each batch cooks very quickly, at 2 minutes per side, so despite needing to cook the chicken in 3-4 batches, it still ends up cooking much faster than most any other chicken dish.

-- When sauteeing the mushrooms and onions keep the heat on the lower end to ensure they do not start to brown or burn.
+- When sautéing the onions and mushrooms for Chicken Marsala keep the heat on the lower end to ensure they do not start to brown or burn.
 All you want is for the onions and mushrooms to soften for the sauce.